vcarluer/entoijevoisdemain_parse_to_csv/README.md

 # En toi je vois demain facebook export html to csv
-Extracted zip files must be in ../ from this script run it & pipe the csv result to a file
+Extracted zip files must be in ../ from this script run it file is generated aide the py file in output.csv

 CSV format:
-title, date, content, image, video
+date_iso, date, title, content, image, video